Make a difference

 What is CTX-ACT?

-The Addressing Cancer Together coalition is working with members of the Austin Area Research Organization (AARO) Health Committee, Dell Medical School, and many more, to facilitate the development of a regional model to improve cancer care for high needs patients.
+The Addressing Cancer Together (ACT) coalition is working with members of the Austin Area Research Organization (AARO) Health Committee, Dell Medical School, and many more, to facilitate the development of a regional model to improve cancer care for high needs patients.

 Lower the number of late-stage breast cancer diagnoses by working with citizens in counties not covered by the Travis healthcare district